 - You have a feature layer that contains URLs to websites, and you want to use a button as a link to open the website associated with a selected feature.

-If you connect the button to a data source, such as a feature layer, the feature data can be used to populate the button’s text or URL of the link.
+If you connect the button to a data source, such as a feature layer, you can use the feature data to populate the button’s text or URL of the link.

 The Button widget includes the following settings:

 Connect to data—Optionally, connect the button to data so you can set a dynamic link, such as using a URL from feature attributes.

 - Select data—Select feature layers as a data source.

 Set link—Add a link on the button to open pages, windows, and section views in your app, scroll to a particular block or to the top of the page, or go to a web address.
 If you link to a web address, type a URL (that begins with

 https:).
 If you connect the button to a data source, choose a dynamic source for the URL using Attribute or Expression.
 You can choose whether the link opens in the same window as the app, the top window, or a new window.

 Tooltip—Provide hover text to describe the resource the button opens.

 Text— Provide the text to appear on the button.
 If you connect the button to data, you can use dynamic text based on the data source by choosing Attribute, Statistic, or Expression.